memoio/memo-gitbook/docs/memo-aiagent/memo-storage/storage.md

  toc: true
 ---

-# MEMO Universal Middleware HTTP API Documentation
+# MEMO Storage Middleware HTTP API Documentation

-The **MEMO Universal Middleware** provides developers, enterprises, and individual users with an **extensible, private, reliable, and composable storage platform**.
+The **MEMO Storage Middleware** provides developers, enterprises, and individual users with an **extensible, private, reliable, and composable storage platform**.
 Users can flexibly choose their preferred underlying storage system—currently supporting **decentralized storage (IPFS)** and **distributed storage (MEFS)**.
 Additionally, MEMO offers a **file marketplace** where users can freely trade access permissions to their files and retrieve files via keyword-based searches.

 The middleware service runs by default on port **8080**.